Create reports for SQL Reporting

 If you are familiar with creating Reporting Services reports, you will notice report design feature parity between the reports you create for Reporting Services and those you create for SQL Reporting.
 To understand differences, review the following topics before you start.

 A high level view of designing a report includes the following steps:

-Create data sources with connection strings to your SQL Database databases.
+Create data sources with connection strings to your Azure SQL Database databases.
 You must work with the database administrator of each database to get credentials and access from BI Development Studio on your client computer.

 In the query designer that is associated with the data source, write a dataset query to specify which data to retrieve.
 You can also develop the query in a tool other than BI Development Studio and paste the query into the query designer.
 You create a dataset for each query result set that you want to use in a report.